aryanhash/ProjectMaestro/PR_REVIEW_SYSTEM.md

-# CodeRabbit-style PR Review System
+# Cline CLI PR Review System

-A complete AI-powered code review system using Cline CLI, integrated with GitHub Actions, and featuring a comprehensive health dashboard.
+A complete AI-powered code review system using **Cline CLI** (not CodeRabbit), integrated with GitHub Actions, and featuring a comprehensive health dashboard.

 ## 🎯 Features